Subscribe Where You Listen the Most

-And Appollo was right.
+And Apollo was right.
 There is no tomorrow.
 The time for spiritual preparation is today.
 Actually, it should have been yesterday, or last week.
-The time for fervency towards our Lord cannot be put off any longer.
+We cannot put the time for fervency towards our Lord off any longer.
 The well-worn excuses about family responsibilities, career advancement, and the general business of life seem trite at best, and will mean nothing when persecution comes.
 And it will come.
-Most assuredly it will come.
+Most assuredly, it will come.
 The Scriptures promise persecution.

 Yes, and all who desire to live godly in Christ Jesus will suffer persecution – 2 Timothy 3:12

 That is, of course, unless you aren’t particularly interested in living godly in Christ.
 Then you may be pretty safe, right until the time you take the mark on your hand or forehead.
 But that’s another issue for another time.

 How to be Filled with the Holy Spirit